How to Shorten Your Wedding Guest List Without Hurting Feelings

 Manage Guest Chains

 The best way to keep your wedding guest list reasonable without making people feel left out is to avoid splitting up “guest chains.”
 I made that term up, but it’s helpful; I promise.
 Essentially, a “guest chain” happens when one potential guest is connected to a bunch of other people, forcing you to invite them all.
 For example, if you invite one old college buddy, you should invite all your old college buddies.
 If you invite one great aunt, you should invite all her siblings.
 Get it?

 Is it ever okay to break a guest chain?

 Breaking guest chains by inviting one or a few members of the chain almost always causes hurt feelings!
 The only exception is if, and only if, you are obviously much much closer to one individual than the rest in the chain, and I mean obviously closer to one individual—not just to you, but to everyone involved.
 For instance, if one of your old roommates became your best friend (traveled to France with you, calls your mom “Becky” instead of “Mrs. Matherly,” and knows you hate pickles on Big Macs) while the others are distant Facebook friends, then you can break the guest chain.
 You can invite the one close roommate and leave the others behind.
 But in general, if you’re serious about not hurting feelings, either invite all or none of a guest chain.

 Create Clear Limits

-Another way to avoid hurt feelings is to give your family members (most likely parents) a set number of people they can invite.
+Another way to avoid hurt feelings when working on your wedding guest list is to give your family members (most likely parents) a set number of people they can invite.
 “No, Mom, you can’t invite your entire church congregation; you can invite 10 close family members or friends.”
 Stay firm with this cap, but give them a cap.
 This way, your parents can have a say and “do their thing,” but you’re not left with a towering list of bunko buddies.